Adem Güven

-Adem Güven (born 11 October 1985) is a Turkish football player who currently plays for Kongsvinger.
+Adem Güven (born 11 October 1985) is a former Turkish football player.
+Before retiring, he played ten consecutive seasons for Kongsvinger.

 Career

 Güven was born in Konya, Turkey, but grew up in Trondheim, Norway, and started playing football for Kolstad.
 At age 13, his family moved to Raufoss, where Güven started his senior career with Raufoss IL.
 On 21 November 2007, he signed for Eliteserien club HamKam.
-After HamKam were relegated two seasons in a row, Güven signed for Kongsvinger in December 2009.
+After HamKam were relegated two consecutive seasons, Güven signed for Kongsvinger in December 2009.
 He stayed with Kongsvinger for two seasons, before joining Odd in December 2011.
 He left Odd in July 2013, and then joined Turkish club Mersin İdman Yurdu.
 He returned to Kongsvinger in September 2015.